centau/ecr/docs/api/Registry.md

 - **Details**

-    Adds the given components to the entity by calling each component constructor.
+    Adds the given components to the entity by calling each component constructor or assigning no value at all if the component is a tag type.

     Adding a component to an entity that already has the component will do nothing.